 “…and anon he passed the fragrant buckwheat fields, breathing the odor of the beehive, and as he beheld them, soft anticipations stole over his mind of dainty slapjacks, well buttered and garnished with honey or treacle, by the delicate little dimpled hand of Katrina Van Tassel.”

 -The Legend of Sleepy Hollow, Washington Irving

-Speaking of traditions, one of the things I love about the lead up to Halloween is the little ‘rituals’ we add to our every day during October.
+Speaking of traditions, one of the things I love about the lead-up to Halloween is the little ‘rituals’ we add to our every day during October.
 It’s a reminder to appreciate those small moments during the month.
 Not surprisingly, food tends to play a central role in ours.
 While dinnertime brings pumpkin pies, a mug of apple cider and a hearty side of colcannon, breakfast also sees a fair share of traditions.
-Ghost shaped pancakes appeared on our table growing up, but for those that have a love of Sleepy Hollow, these slapjacks are the perfect start to an October day.
+Ghost-shaped pancakes appeared on our table growing up, but for those who love Sleepy Hollow, these slapjacks are the perfect start to an October day.

 - 4 cups buckwheat flour